vichargrave/vichargrave.github.io/_pages/about.md

 Welcome to my website which is the companion to my code contributions on [Github](https://github.com/vichargrave){:target="_blank"}.
 I write blogs describing my code and system designs that I've used in the hope that they will help people with their own development projects.

-For many years I programmed with C++, but these days my interests revolve around search and analytics which involve more Java and Python progrmming.
+For many years I programmed with C++, but these days my interests revolve around search and analytics which involve mostly Python and, to a lesser extent, Java programming.

 When I'm not slaving away over a hot keyboard - yes I do have a life outside technology - I like spending time with my family, cooking, going to theater and movies.
 My family and I are cat lovers and spend time fostering semi-feral cats for future adoption - more on that later.